tango-crypto/cardano-wallet-js/README.md

 let policyId = "your policyId";

 // blockchain config, this is where you can find protocol params, slotsPerKESPeriod etc.
-// This lib comes with  Mainnet, Testnet and LocalCluster config (Config.Mainnet, Config.Testnet and Config.LocalCluster), but you should pass your own to make sure they are up to date.
+// This lib comes with  Mainnet, Testnet and LocalCluster config (Config.Mainnet, Config.Testnet and Config.LocalCluster), but you may consider provide your own to make sure they are up to date.
 // You can find the latest config files here: https://hydra.iohk.io/build/6498473/download/1/index.html let config = { ..., "protocolParams": {... "minFeeA": 44, ..., "minFeeB": 155381, ...} }